-The technical curriculum trains students for various positions in the field of computer information systems.
+The 64-65 credit-hour technical curriculum trains students for various positions in the field of computer information systems.
 The student will take courses in mathematics, business, data processing and general education.
 Graduates of the program may find employment as computer programmers, systems analysts and computer operators.